IIIF/api/source/auth/2.0/index.md

 }
 ```

 The `id` property of the access token service _MUST_ be present, and its value _MUST_ be the URI from which the client can obtain the access token.
 The `type` property _MUST_ be present and its value _MUST_ be `AuthCookieService2` to distinguish it from other services.

-There is no requirement to repeat the `@context` property included in the enclosing access cookie service description, and there are no other properties for this service.
+There are no other properties for this service.

 #### 2.2.2.
 The JSON Access Token Response
 {: #the-json-access-token-response}